 Certain teas might lead to an upset stomach, miscarriage, or preterm birth.

+Alcohol also tops the list of foods and drinks to avoid during pregnancy.
 No alcohol, including wines and beers, is safe during pregnancy.
 If you are pregnant or trying to get pregnant, it is best to avoid alcohol.

 Alcohol use can cause miscarriage and stillbirth.
 Further, alcohol in a pregnant woman’s blood passes to the baby through the umbilical cord that might cause FASDs (Fetal Alcohol Spectrum Disorders).
 These are physical, behavioural, and intellectual disabilities that can affect the child lifelong.
 The disabilities include,